kundan100/ReCtrl/README.md

 **`personal assistant` in windows, triggered by double-press of `Ctrl` key.**

 # <mark>how to use</mark>
-1. for installation / activation,
+1. for installation / activation / Launching,
 	1. clone this repo.
 	2. Activate (Option-1): using bat file (ReCtrl_installation_activation.bat):
         1. Run the BAT file from any terminal, as below: